 Honor level (Summa, Magna, Cum Laude) is calculated by Hotel School Registrar's office based final cumulative GPA after final grades post for the student's graduating semester.
+Cumulative GPA's are calculated to the thousandth decimal place and will not be rounded up.
 Honor will be noted on the student's official transcript and diploma.

 Cumulative GPA after final semester.

 Level

-Summa Cum Laude 4.0 or greater
+Summa Cum Laude 4.000 or greater

-Magna Cum Laude 3.75 to less than 4.0
+Magna Cum Laude 3.850 to less than 4.000

-Cum Laude 3.50 to less than 3.75
+Cum Laude 3.750 to less than 3.849